peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Not();

-Returns an arbitrary-precision integer with every bit flipped from this one.
+Returns an arbitrary-precision integer with every bit flipped from this one (also called an inversion or NOT operation).

 <b>Return Value:</b>

-An arbitrary-precision integer.
+An arbitrary-precision integer in which each bit in its two's complement representation is set if the corresponding bit of this integer is clear, and vice versa.
+Returns -1 if this integer is 0.
+If this integer is positive, the return value is negative, and vice versa.
+This method uses the two's complement form of negative integers (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ).
+For example, in binary, NOT 10100 = ...11101011 (or in decimal, NOT 20 = -21).
+In binary, NOT ...11100110 = 11001 (or in decimal, NOT -26 = 25).

 <a id="Not_PeterO_Numbers_EInteger"></a>
 ### Not